ladakh permit guide foreign riders 2026

 Delhi → Shimla → Rampur → Kalpa → Tabo → Kaza → Manali

 Full Spiti Valley section.
 National highway travel throughout.
-No permits of any kind required.
+No permits of any kind required for any nationality.

 2